TimAnthonyAlexander/demo-anticheat/README.md

 ![Report](docs/report.png)

-A sample report from `demos/walls_wingman.dem` is committed at [`index.html`](./index.html).
+A sample report from a cheater demo is committed at [`index.html`](./index.html).
 View it rendered via [htmlpreview](https://htmlpreview.github.io/?https://github.com/timanthonyalexander/demo-anticheat/blob/master/index.html), or download the raw file and open it directly — it's a single self-contained file with no JS or external assets.

 ---